neondatabase/website/content/docs/manage/operations.md

 ## Poll operation status

 Some Neon API requests may take a few moments to complete.
-When using the Neon API programmatically, you can check the `status` of the operations initiated by a request before proceeding with other requests.
-For example, if you use API requests to create a branch and add a database to the branch, you can check operation status of the create branch request before issuing the create database request.
+When using the Neon API programmatically, you can check the `status` of the operations before proceeding with the next request.
+For example, if you use API requests to create a branch and add a database to the branch, you may want to check the operation status of the create branch request before issuing the create database request.

-The response to a Neon API requests includes information about operations that were initiated.
-For example, a create branch request returns this operation information in the response:
+The response to a Neon API request includes information about the operations that were initiated.
+For example, a create branch request returns this operation information:

 ```json
 "operations": [